History of the 13th Massachusetts Volunteers

 get

 wounded and killed.
-Finally on July 14th the 80 men on the
+Finally on July 14th, the 80 men in the

-lines were ordered to the rear to prepare to go home.
-They were joined
+front were ordered to the rear to prepare to go home.

 by members of the regiment who had been on detached duty.